roberttidey/I2CTinyBB/README.md

 - speed can be set using a delay factor, see .h file for details
 - simplified api hides details of start stop etc.
 - just set up a buffer containing all bytes needed to be sent.
+- A #define at top of cpp file allows optimising for speed or size

 ### Functions
 // Init